 The Buildings and the Artifacts at Black Creek Pioneer Village

 When you arrive at the Village you enter a modern-looking Interpretation Centre.
 Here you’ll find the Admissions Desk where you buy your tickets and pick up a map.
 You’ll also find the store, a seating area, washrooms, some glass cabinet displays and the entrance to a mini-museum.
-This “inside museum” (for lack of a better phrase) hosts temporary exhibits.
-When we were there it had three exhibits: the Conestoga trail; antique toys and games; and Craft Brewing in Ontario.
-The Conestoga trail exhibit was interesting because it reminded visitors of the hard journeys that people undertook to get to this area and settle here back in the late 1700s/early 1800s.
-Here is a picture of the wagon that people used:
+This centre hosts temporary exhibits on themes related to Ontario history.

 Once you exit the Interpretation Centre you find yourself in unknown territory: the Living Past.
-I always get that little shiver of excitement when I enter a pioneer village.
 The first building you come to is the Tinsmith Shop and Masonic Lodge built in 1850.
 This building was originally located in Woodbridge.
-On the day we were there, a tinsmith was on duty.
-Many of the houses at Black Creek Pioneer Village have these working demonstrators but not all (I suspect there are more on the weekend... we were there on a Friday so it was about half-occupied and half-not).
-You can actually buy some of the products of the craftspeople on duty at the store including a lovely tin chandelier for candles.
+Many of the houses at Black Creek Pioneer Village have these working demonstrators.
+You can buy some of the products of the craftspeople on duty at the store including a lovely tin chandelier for candles.

 There’s also a working brewery on-site that produces craft beer that is sold in LCBO retail outlets.
 You’ll find the brewery in the basement of Half Way House Inn.
 It’s a Georgian style, two storey building with big balcony up top and a pub in basement where we had lunch.

-Since I am fond of the publishing/printing industries, I enjoyed visiting the Printing Office (c 1850; from Kettleby).
-This was originally built as a Temperance Hall (speaking of beer!).
+The Printing Office (c 1850; from Kettleby) was originally built as a Temperance Hall.
 This building now houses a wide range of printing equipment.
 We watched the printer on duty ink the metal and pull off a fresh, wet copy of a picture.
 Very exciting.

-Another building that caught my eye was the Photography Studio which has two chairs and a supply of old-fashioned clothing you can pose in (bring your camera).
+The Photography Studio has chairs and a supply of old-fashioned clothing you can use to pose in (bring your own camera).